-What personal information do we collect from the people that visit our website?
+What personal information do we collect from the people who visit our website?

-When registering on our website, as appropriate, you may be asked to enter your name, email address, phone number, mailing address or other details to help you with your request and experience.
+When registering on our website, as appropriate, you may be asked to enter your name, email address, phone number, mailing address, or other details to help you with your request and experience.

 When do we collect information?

-We collect information when you fill in a form, subscribe to a newsletter or respond to a survey on our website.
+We collect information when you fill in a form, subscribe to a newsletter, or respond to a survey on our website.

 How do we use your information?

-We may use your information and/or your PPI we collect when you register, make a payment, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:
+We may use your information and/or the PPI we collect when you register, make a payment, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 - To personalize the user’s experience.

-- To improve our website in order to better serve you.
+- To improve our website to serve you better.

 - To allow us to better respond to your customer service requests.

-- To administer a contest, promotion, survey or other site feature.
+- To administer a contest, promotion, survey, or other site feature.